BravishkaSkytano/blog-old/src/books/court-of-shadows-and-ruin/iii.md

 title: III
 book: Court of Shadows and Ruin
 date: Last Modified
+prev: ../ii
 ---
 The general studied the army approaching Carlhaven's borders.
 His own army waited down below for the first defensive wave.
-The sun was slowly disappearing from The Horizon oh, and it was predicted that the advancing forces would reach the outer border was when the Sun finally disappeared.
+The sun was slowly disappearing from the horizon, and it was predicted that the advancing forces would reach the outer border when the sun finally disappeared.
 The captain scowled, this battle wouldn't last far into the night, a complete waste of time; but if the lessors wished to test the might of the fae, Rothilion Ennan will be happy to oblige.

 "General?"